 Our third dual beam oscilloscope is a 7844.
 It has all the improvements and advantages of the 7000 series line, with the added capability of having two horizontal plug-in slots.
 These can accept the full range of timebase units available in the series, including delaying, delayed and dual, and can be assigned in any combination to the two beams, providing great versatility.
 This one is displaying two waveforms with differing horizontal rates.

 Our last is the monolithic 5031R dual beam oscilloscope.
 It has low bandwidth but very high sensitivity and found many applications in the medical field.
-It has fiber optic readouts similar to the 576.
+It has fiber optic readouts similar to the 576 (see Fiber Optic Readout for more information).
+These readouts allow setup information to be captured in a screen photograph for future reference.